-The catechism program at St. Dunstan's Basilica is twofold: we seek to pass on the rich teachings of the Catholic faith and to introduce our young people to the person of Jesus Christ.
+The religious education or catechetical program at St. Dunstan's Basilica is twofold: we seek to pass on the rich teachings of the Catholic faith and to introduce our young people to the person of Jesus Christ.

 The name of catechesis was given to the whole of the efforts within the Church to make disciples, to help people to believe that Jesus is the Son of God...and to educate and instruct them in this life and thus build up the Body of Christ.
 (Catechesi Tradendae #1).

-The curriculum we use is "Be My Disciples" from RCL Benziger.
+We use the diocesan program "Be My Disciples" from RCL Benziger.

-For our our registration forms, please click here – Registration Form 2015 - 2016
+For our registration forms, please click here – Registration Form 2019-2020

 In Grade 4 we deepen further in the concepts already covered in previous years and talk more about the theological virtues and the gifts of the Holy Spirit.
 We also teach about the life of grace, the ten commandments, and making moral choices.

-The Grade 5/6 combination class is a year where the Scriptures are studied more frequently, and time is spent discussing the great mystery of the Holy Trinity, and also the Paschal Mystery.
+The Grade 5/6 combination class is a year where the Scriptures are studied more frequently, and time is spent discussing the great mystery of the Holy Trinity as well as the Paschal Mystery.
 The youth are taught about the seven sacraments and they break open what the sacraments are, their signs and symbols and the specific effects and graces associated with each sacrament.
 They also look closely at the lives of the saints, the beatitudes and the great commandment as instruction and inspiration for how a Christian life ought to be lived.

 Our Junior Teen program combines youth as of grade 7 through 9.
 We use the video-based program, Decision Point, which covers church teachings and confirmation preparation over the course of these formative years.
 Decision Point is the first confirmation program specifically developed to engage young Catholics in a meaningful conversation about the genius of Catholicism.
 It teaches and inspires teens to respond to God’s grace, and it’s changing hundreds of thousands of young lives.